 The RICHOU group, founded in 1952 by Aimé and Jeanny Richou, is undoubtedly one of the leaders in France, particularly in Western France thanks to their 29 agencies and their passionate dedication.
 They offer a wide range of products and services including tours, package holidays, cruises and coach trips.

-TOURIST OFFICES & AIRPORTS
+TOURIST OFFICES & DMCS

 Case study – Maximising Airport Tourism Arrivals – POPGuide